myersg86/do-seafile-1604/SEAFILE.md

 Seafile is a private cloud such as Dropbox, except that Seafile is open source and encrypted by default, giving you added security and privacy benefits.

-> Seafile is a private cloud such as Dropbox, OneDrive and others.
-Seafile is based on python and it is open source, so that you can create your own private cloud and it will be much more secure.
+> Seafile is a private cloud such as Dropbox, OneDrive, and others.
+>
 > Seafile supports encryption libraries that make your data will be more secure.
 To encrypt files in a library, you need to set a password when you create the library.
-The password won't be stored on Seafile cloud.
+The password is never stored on Seafile cloud.
 So even the administrator of the servers cannot view your encrypted data without the password.

 Introductory paragraph about the topic that explains what this topic is about and why the reader should care; what problem does it solve?